kubernetes/community/contributors/devel/instrumentation.md

 a reasonable upper bound for a given size of infrastructure they refer to and its typical frequency of changes.

-In general, “external” labels like pod or node name do not belong into the instrumentation itself.
+In general, “external” labels like pod or node name do not belong in the instrumentation itself.
 They are to be attached to metrics by the collecting system that has the external knowledge ([blog post](https://www.robustperception.io/target-labels-are-for-life-not-just-for-christmas/)).